TheSpaghettiDetective/obico-server/README.md

 # Done!

 That's it!
-You now have a fully-functionally The Spaghetti Detective server that your OctoPrint can talk to.
+You now have a fully-functional The Spaghetti Detective server that your OctoPrint can talk to.
 We hope setting up the server has not been overwhelming.

 # Configure The Spagetti Detective OctoPrint Plugin to use your own server